 With fire agate, that’s a great way to end up holding nothing of value after cutting away the fire.

-Where is Fire Agate Found?
+Where To Find Fire Agate

 Fire agate isn’t found in many places.
 As far as I can tell it only naturally occurs in certain parts of North America with nothing quite like it showing up anywhere else in the world.